mpertea/stringtie2/README.md

 This optional module can be used to de-novo assemble, align and pre-process RNA-Seq reads, preparing them to be used as "super-reads" by Stringtie.

-Mode detailed information is provided in the SuperReads_RNA/README.md Quick installation instructions for this module (assuming the above Stringtie installation was completed):
+Mode detailed information is provided in the <a href="https://github.com/mpertea/stringtie2/blob/master/SuperReads_RNA/README.md">SuperReads_RNA/README.md</a>.
+Quick installation instructions for this module (assuming the above Stringtie installation was completed):